UPDATE: The giveaway is now closed.

 Recently, I partnered with Harper Collins to celebrate the launch of Oliver Jeffers’ and Eoin Colfer’s latest kids paperback called Imaginary Fred – a book all about friendship.
 I thought it was the perfect opportunity to make a handmade gift for a friend, especially with Xmas coming up too.

 Imaginary Fred is a book about imaginary as well as real friendships.
 If you know Oliver Jeffers (which parent doesn’t?), this book is yet another engaging, captivating and imaginative book for kids.
 But there’s plenty to think about for adults too.
-So to celebrate the launch, I have got these DIY personalised bracelets for you to make and give to your friends and I’ve also got a book bundle to giveaway – all details at the end of the post.
-(This giveaway is now closed).
+So to celebrate the launch, I have got these DIY personalised bracelets for you to make and give to your friends.

 Materials